27 Inexpensive Marketing Hacks for Fast Growing Startups

 Make Your 404 Page a “Landing Page”

-Think of your 404 error page as an opportunity.
-Make it easy for your visitors to navigate back to your homepage: put in a specific offer or give them a blog post to read.
+Think of your 404 error page as an opportunity to retain more traffic.
+Do that, make your 404 page easy for your visitors to navigate (back to your homepage), put in a specific offer or give them a blog post to read.

 Focus Your Time to Get More Social Proof